winstonpuckett/lucifer-documentation/src/Reference/index.md

 {"testResults":[{"succeeded":true,"milliseconds":2,"failures":[]},{"succeeded":true,"milliseconds":2,"failures":[]}]}
 ```

-Note: In the future, the json will include the test name and associated feature.
-Lucifer is still in alpha, so forgive us for ommiting that very necessary piece of information.
+Note: In the future, the json above will include the test name and associated feature.
+Lucifer is still in alpha, so forgive me for ommiting that very necessary piece of information.

 Let's see what happens when we create an unmet expectation in our tests.
 In the "--silent gives the correct output test, insert "any text" into the output expectation: